wedeling/FabUQCampaign/README.md

 where the Peclet Number (Pe) and constant external forcing term (f) are the uncertain Stochastic Collocation (SC) parameters, and u is the velocity subject to Dirichlet boundary conditions u(0)=u(1)=0.
 The script executes the ensemble using FabSim, computes the first two moments of the output, generates some random sample of the SC surrogate and computes the Sobol indices of Pe and f.

+**Note**: Instead of a standard SC campaign, a dimension-adaptive SC example is also available, see `FabUQCampaign/examples/dimension_adaptive_example`.
+This samples a simple analytic function with 15 input parameters.
+As the main point here is to demonstate the use of FabSim3 inside an EasyVVUQ Python script, we'll continue with our 2D advection diffusion model.

 The file `examples/advection_diffusion/sc/ade_model.py` contains the finite-element solver which receives the values of Pe and f.
 Most steps are exactly the same as for an EasyVVUQ campaign that does not use FabSim to execute the runs.
-Here we'll outline the main step.
+Here we'll outline the main steps.
 Again, the full script can be found in the `FabUQCampaign/examples/advection_diffusion` directory.

 We first define a couple of (constant) flags: